MichaelBaker/mpl-v1/readme.md

 - [ ] Create formal proofs of the type checker etc...
 - [ ] String interpolation.
 What about a more generic syntax for compile time programming?
 - [ ] Multiline strings
+- [ ] Data structures for comments.
+Add a structured comment format to the language so tooling can work with it reliably.
+- [ ] Don't use the parser in non-parser tests to make compilation faster

 ### Done